KlipperScreen/KlipperScreen/docs/Configuration.md

 # If multiple printers are defined, this can be set the name of the one to show at startup.
 # default_printer: MyPrinter

-# To define a full set of custom menues (instead of merging user entries with default entries)
+# To define a full set of custom menus (instead of merging user entries with default entries)
 # set this to False.
 See Menu section below.
 # use_default_menu: True